CYBERSECURE CODER (CSC) Training Course

 14 HoursUpon completion of this training, participants will be able to:

-- Detail best practices for ABAP programming and the management of SY-SUBRC
+- Describe ABAP programming best practices and handling of SY-SUBRC

 Applications Security Foundation

-Throughout this course, you will observe demonstrations of actual attacks and learn effective prevention strategies, thereby boosting your confidence in enhancing the security of your applications.
+Throughout the training, you will observe demonstrations of real-world attack vectors and learn how to mitigate them, building confidence in your ability to enhance the security posture of your applications.

 Duration: 3 days